Robert G. Griffith Sr. House

-The Robert G. Griffith Sr. House is a historic house near Summit, Blount County, Alabama, United States.
+The Robert G. Griffith Sr. House is a historic house near Summit, Alabama, United States.
 As the only surviving early I-house in Blount County, the dwelling is representative of the residence of a financially comfortable agricultural family in the Appalachian region of Alabama.
 It was added to the Alabama Register of Landmarks and Heritage on June 30, 1995, and to the National Register of Historic Places on March 14, 2000.

 History

 Pennsylvania-born and Welsh-descended Robert Griffin Griffith (1801–1856) became one of the first permanent settlers in Alabama after the Cherokee Removal.
 He eventually married Mary E. Vanzant of Franklin County, Tennessee, and became the postmaster of Summit in July 1846.
 By 1850, Griffith owned 400 acre of farmland.
 The house was completed in 1851 by mechanic Joseph Britton with the aid of a “Mr. Sterling”.
 Griffith purchased a portable cotton gin shortly before his death in 1856, marking a shift from corn as the farm's primary product.
 The house remained in the family at least through its NRHP listing in 2000.